JuliaKukulies/juliakukulies.github.io/research.md

 title: "Research interests"
 ---

-My long-term scientific goal is to **understand, model, and predict convective storms** and how their impact on precipitation and other water cycle components changes as a response to global warming.
+My long-term scientific goal is to **understand, model, and predict convective storms** and how their **impact on precipitation** and other water cycle components changes as a response to **global warming**.

 ![](tibetan_plateau_clouds.jpeg)